Green marketing: Ongoing debate

 On the other hand, Roper's Green Gauge shows that a high percentage of consumers (42%) feel that environmental products don't work as well as conventional ones.
 This is an unfortunate legacy from the 1970s when shower heads sputtered and natural detergents left clothes dingy.
 Given the choice, all but the greenest of customers will reach for synthetic detergents over the premium-priced, proverbial "Happy Planet" any day, including Earth Day.
 New reports, however show a growing trend towards green products.

 The demand for green-oriented products has been a boom to the firms that supply them.
 New markets emerge for recycled building products, packaging, paper goods, and even sweaters and sneakers, as well as, more efficient appliances lighting, heating, and cooling systems in homes and offices.
 Some green options are more expensive than traditional products and initiatives.
 This could learn to exploitation which is common enough that it even had produced the term greenwashing.
 Consumers need to question whether a firm is spending significantly more money and time advertising being green and operating with consideration for the environment than actually spending these resources on environmentally sound practices.

 Confusion

 One challenge green marketers – old and new – are likely to face as green products and messages become more common is confusion in the marketplace.

 "Consumers do not really understand a lot about these issues, and there's a lot of confusion out there," says Jacquelyn Ottman (founder of J. Ottman Consulting and author of "Green Marketing:

 Opportunity for Innovation.")
 Marketers sometimes take advantage of this confusion, and purposely make false or exaggerated "green" claims.
-Critics refer to this practice as "green washing".
+Critics refer to this practice as "greenwashing".